-- Will undertake training appropriate to the role - Will monitor the SCR to check for compliance - Will liaise with the Safeguarding Lead and appropriate inform the governing body of any pertinent information
+- Will undertake training appropriate to the role. - Will monitor the SCR along with Central team staff to check for compliance. - Will liaise with the Designated Safeguarding Lead and inform the governing body of any pertinent information.

 6.7 - Designated Teacher